 Gauley River National Recreation Area

-The New River Gorge National River covers more than 70 thousand acres of land along the New River.
+The New River Gorge National Park and Preserve covers more than 70 thousand acres of land along the New River.
 The area offers hiking, climbing, fishing, biking, camping and whitewater rafting opportunities.
 Visit the Canyom Rim Visitor Center in Lansing, and enjoy the overlook to the New River Gorge Bridge.
 Travel further and visit seasonal welcome centers in Thurmond and Grandview.

 Visit the Wheeling National Heritage Area, the birthplace of West Virginia.
 Visit the historic Capitol Theatre, opened in Wheeling in 1928, or dig deeper into West Virginia history at the Grave Creek Mound Archaeological Complex.
 While you’re in town, drive on the Wheeling Suspension Bridge, built in 1849.More national parks